timbrist/timbrist.github.io/lmdrive_csc.md

 /projappl/project_2009655/LMDrive/CarlaUE4.sh: line 5: 3781441 Segmentation fault      "$UE4_PROJECT_ROOT/CarlaUE4/Binaries/Linux/CarlaUE4-Linux-Shipping" CarlaUE4 $@
 ```

-This is error basically mean, we are running out of GPU memory.
+~~This is error basically mean, we are running out of GPU memory.
 But I didn't have this problem every time. therefore, I think this is a glitch that HCP has.
-But here is some solution that you can use.
+But here is some solution that you can use.~~

+After sending email to CSC, the technical support helped me.
+Thank you very much.
+I am now 97% sure, it is the glitch of Puhti.

 ### Solution 1
 run your CarlaUE4 with small amount of memory.